 Wine rated (2025 guide) 91/100

-A precise, crisp and lively Morgon, with notes of cherries, mixed berries and wild herbs.
+A precise, crisp, and lively Morgon, with notes of cherries, mixed berries, and wild herbs.
 Medium-bodied, with fine tannins and fresh acidity.
-Juicy on the palate, with crunchy berries and a racy, savory finish.
-For drinking or cellaring.
+Juicy on the palate, with crisp berries and a racy, flavorful finish.
+Drink now or cellar.

 1JOUR1VIN PRICE